 What’s The Best Automatic Transmission?

-The conventional automatics can play with a good amount of torque.
+There are numerous automatic cars in India.
+So here’s how you choose what’s best for you- The conventional automatics can play with a good amount of torque.
 The technology is dated and they’re not the best option you can pick today.
 They do offer decent drivability, athough, fuel efficiency is not their strong point.
 Dual-clutch are for the Mr. Lap Time.
 Fuel efficiency is also respectable but they have had problems dealing with the Indian climatic conditions.

 AMTs bring you the joy of driving an automatic with simple mechanicals.
 Green Goblins can rejoice with improved fuel efficiency that’s at par with their manual counterparts.
-Be prepared to make way for others as the drivability isn’t as good and you’ll often find yourself in the wrong gear at the wrong time.
+Be prepared to make way for others as the drivability won’t be as good and you’ll often find yourself in the wrong gear at the wrong time.
 The best variety of automatic appears to be CVT, which doesn’t excel in any area but also doesn’t fail miserably in any either.
 It offers a good mix of efficiency, drivability and reliability.
 Just don’t expect to lead the pack when the lights turn green as they’re not designed to handle a lot of power.

 Latest posts by Guest Author (see all)

 - Mahindra Missed Chance To Make FUV-Something-Oh-Oh - December 7, 2017

 - 2020 Jeep Wrangler Electric Coming In – Kinda! - December 1, 2017

 - 2020 Volkswagen ID Crozz Electric SUV At LA Auto Show - December 1, 2017